oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 .. _oauthhandler:

-**Example of Using a TokenHandlerOAuth Class**
+**Example of Generating an OAuth2 Token**

-Here, as an example, we are using a Python script to automate the process of generating and reading the Azure AD OAuth2 tokens.
+An example of automating the process of generating and reading Azure AD OAuth2 tokens is:

 .. code:: python